bocchino/fprime/Svc/DpManager/docs/sdd.md

 To set up an instance of `DpManager`, you do the following:

-1. Call the constructor and the `init` method in the usual way for an F Prime passive component.
+1. Call the constructor and the `init` method in the usual way for an F Prime queued component.

 1. TODO